Benjamin Aubery du Maurier: Assistant of the Huguenot Great Nobles

 Aubery first went into the employ of du Plessis-Mornay as a secretary when that minister of the king of Navarre became governor of Saumur in 1589.
-He accompanied du Plessis-Mornay when he was sent on a mission to Queen Elizabeth in 1591-92.
+He accompanied du Plessis-Mornay when he was sent on a mission to Queen Elizabeth I in 1591–92.
 On 22 October 1590 Henri IV made Aubery a secretary in his household of Navarre.
 After du Plessis-Mornay broke with Henri IV, Aubery also became intendant to the new favorite, Henri de La Tour d'Auvergne, Duke of Bouillon on 1 June 1592, shortly after the duke had married Charlotte de La Marck.
 When that lady died in 1594 Aubery helped select a new wife, Countess Elisabeth of Nassau, the half-sister of the Dutch stadtholder Maurice, Prince of Orange.

 Aubery remained in the service of the duke, but when Bouillon fell in disfavor after he was implicated in the conspiracy of Charles de Gontaut, duc de Biron in 1601, Aubery was placed in a difficult position between the king and the duke.
-But he managed to extricate himself, principally by being instrumental in negotiating a reconciliation between the king and the duke in April of 1607.
+But he managed to extricate himself, principally by being instrumental in negotiating a reconciliation between the king and the duke in April 1607.

 After the submission of the duke to the king Aubery quit the service of the duke and retired to his chateau du Maurier for some time.

 Things started to look up for Aubery when in 1607 he was approached by the envoy of France to the Dutch Republic, Paul Trude Choart, duke of Buzenval, who needed a correspondent in France to facilitate the transfer of the subsidies France paid to the Dutch Republic.
 But Buzenval soon after died.
 The successor of Buzenval had someone else in mind, but the secretary of state Nicolas de Neufville, seigneur de Villeroy overruled him.
 Then Villeroy's colleague Maximilien de Béthune, Duke of Sully, the Superintendent of Finances appointed Aubery controleur des restes des etats du Conseil in October 1607.
 At the same time the king also showed favor to Aubery, making him one of the twenty secretaries in his royal household on 30 August 1608.
 But this high point in Aubery's career ended soon after the assassination of the king on 14 May 1610.
 Sully was soon taken down by his jealous colleagues, and took Aubery with him in his fall.
 Another deception was that the office of president of the audit court of the province of Nérac, that Aubery had bought in 1610 with the consent of the king, was given to another claimant by the Conseil d'Etat; Aubery only received a pension.
 In 1612 he retired for a while to his chateau.